 This section supports the work of the other audit sections by performing information systems reviews of state agencies, colleges, and universities and performing data retrieval and computer forensic analysis.

 Medicaid/TennCare Audit Section

-Under an agreement with the Tennessee Department of Finance and Administration, this section provides audit, rate-setting, and consulting services for the Medicaid nursing facility program and for critical access hospitals, federally-qualified health centers, and rural health clinics under the TennCare program.
+Under an agreement with the Tennessee Department of Finance and Administration, this section provides rate-setting and examination services for the Medicaid nursing facility program and for critical access hospitals, federally-qualified health centers, and rural health clinics under the TennCare program.